Why is My Christmas Cactus Dropping Buds?

 Underwatering and Low Humidity Causes Buds to Drop off

-Christmas cactus are native to mountains rainforest in Brazil here they thrive in high humidity and frequent rainfall.
+As our Christmas cacti are native to the mountainous rainforests in Brazil, they thrive in high humidity and frequent rainfall.

-This is in stark contrast to other desert dwelling species of cactus which thrive in hot and dry conditions with little rainfall.
+This is in stark contrast to other desert-dwelling species of cactus that we know and love, which thrive in hot and dry conditions with little rainfall.

-If the humidity is too low in your home the flower buds drop off Christmas cactus during their formation.
+If the humidity is too low in your home, the flower buds drop off Christmas cactus during their formation.
+(This has happened to me before!)

-Houses tend to have low humidity anyway, but there are some things that can exacerbate the lack of humidity and increase the risk of bud drop, such as:
+Houses tend to have low humidity anyway, but I have noticed that some things can exacerbate the lack of humidity and increase the risk of bud drop, such as:

 • Air currents from air conditioning.